Parametric strong lensing model of the galaxy cluster Abell 2390 from Euclid and MUSE observations: Introduction

-Abell 2390 (hereafter A2390, redshift $z = 0.231$) is one of the richest systems in the Abell galaxy cluster sample \citep{pello, leborgne} that was first selected in a search for arcs on the basis of its bright X-ray emission \citep{fort, xray, allen}.
-This system is characterized by elongated arcs \citep{melli, feix, olm, richard2021} and has an estimated mass $M_\mathrm{200} \simeq 1.06 \times 10^{15} \, \mathrm{M_\odot}$ obtained through a weak lensing analysis \citep{okabe}.\footnote{$M_\mathrm{200}$ is the total mass enclosed within a sphere with a radius inside which the total mass density of the cluster is 200 times the critical density of the Universe, at the redshift of the cluster.} This cluster was previously subject to several SL studies based on ground and \textit{Hubble} Space Telescope (HST) imaging \citep{pierre96, pello99, swinbank06}, and, thanks to novel \Euclid observations, to weak lensing analyses \citep[][Diego et al., in prep.]{shrabbackWL}.
-Thanks to these \textit{Euclid} imaging data, combined with fully reanalysed archival deep spectroscopy obtained with the Multi Unit Spectroscopic Explorer \citep[MUSE,][]{muse10, muse14} at the Very Large Telescope (VLT), we are able to develop and present the first high-precision parametric strong lensing model of this cluster based on \textit{Euclid} imaging.
+Abell 2390 (hereafter A2390, redshift $z = 0.231$) is one of the richest systems in the Abell galaxy cluster sample \citep{pello, leborgne}.
+It was first selected in a search for arcs on the basis of its bright X-ray emission \citep{fort, xray, allen}.
+This system is characterised by elongated arcs \citep{melli, feix, olm, richard2021}, and it has an estimated mass of $M_\mathrm{200} \simeq 1.06 \times 10^{15} \, \mathrm{M_\odot}$, obtained through a weak lensing analysis \citep{okabe}.\footnote{We note that $M_\mathrm{200}$ is the total mass enclosed within a sphere with a radius inside which the total mass density of the cluster is 200 times the critical density of the Universe, at the redshift of the cluster.} This cluster was previously subject to several SL studies based on ground and \textit{Hubble} Space Telescope (HST) imaging \citep{pierre96, pello99, swinbank06} and, thanks to novel \Euclid observations, to weak lensing analyses as well \citep[][Diego et al., in prep.]{shrabbackWL}.
+Thanks to the \textit{Euclid} imaging data from these studies, combined with fully re-analysed archival deep spectroscopy obtained with the Multi Unit Spectroscopic Explorer \citep[MUSE;][]{muse10, muse14} at the Very Large Telescope (VLT), we are able to develop and present the first high-precision parametric strong lensing model of this cluster based on \textit{Euclid} imaging.

 The paper is organized as follows.
-In Sect. \ref{Data} we present the imaging and spectroscopic data sets of A2390 that we used to build our lens models.
-Section \ref{model} contains the details of the lens models we explored in our work: the selection of the cluster members and the multiple images, and the total mass parametrisations we studied.
+In Sect. \ref{Data} we present the imaging and spectroscopic datasets of A2390 that we used to build our lens models.
+Section \ref{model} contains the details of the lens models we explored in our work, including the selection of the cluster members and the multiple images, and the total mass parametrisations we studied.
 The results of the best-fit reference model are then presented and discussed in Sect. \ref{results}.

-Throughout this paper, we use the AB magnitude system and adopt a flat $\mathrm{\Lambda CDM}$ cosmology with $\Omega_\mathrm{m} = 0.3$, $\Omega_\Lambda = 0.7$, and $H_0 = 70\,\kmsMpc$.
+Throughout this paper we use the AB magnitude system and adopt a flat $\mathrm{\Lambda CDM}$ cosmology with $\Omega_\mathrm{m} = 0.3$, $\Omega_\Lambda = 0.7$, and $H_0 = 70\,\kmsMpc$.
 In this cosmological model, $1''$ corresponds to $3.67 \, \mathrm{kpc}$ at the cluster redshift, $z = 0.231$.
 The adopted galaxy cluster centre is $\mathrm{RA} = \ang{328.4034183;;}$, $\mathrm{Dec} = \ang{17.6954744;;}$ (J2000.0).